vivimice/datovn/README.md

 # Datovn

-Datovn (pronauced "date-oven") is an computation engine for complex data transformations, specially designed for handling various data transformations in game development and beyond.
-It provides a runtime to define and execute different, codependant data transformation steps as pipelines.
+Datovn (pronounced "date-oven") is a computation engine designed for complex data transformations, particularly in game development and other domains.
+It provides a runtime environment to define and execute interdependent data transformation steps as pipelines.

-Datovn uses a specification-based approach to define the pipeline, which allows for easy integration with other existing tools, compilers, editors.
-Inspired by experiences in game data baking, datovn adapts the concept of "Computation Action" to skip up-to-date computations, accelerating the process.
+Datovn employs a specification-based approach to define pipelines, enabling integration with existing tools, compilers, and editors.
+Inspired by experiences in game data baking, Datovn introduces the concept of "Computation Action" to skip up-to-date computations, significantly speeding up the process.

-Datovn is CI friendly, means it can be easily integrated into continuous integration systems for automated testing and deployment.
+Datovn is CI-friendly, making it easy to integrate into continuous integration systems for automated testing and deployment.